MileHacker Logo

 -hour Layover

-For a quick layover, focus on one or two experiences.
-Use the early ferry from the Dock of Dakar to Gorée Island.
-Visit the House of Slaves plus get a brief stroll.
+For a quick layover, focus on a single or two experiences.
+Catch the early ferry from the Dock of Dakar to Gorée Island.
+Visit the House of Slaves and take a brief stroll.

-Return to Dakar by ferry.
-Take a taxi or ride-share to the African Renaissance Monument for panoramic views.
+Go back to Dakar by ferry.
+Take a taxi ride or ride-share to the African Renaissance Monument for panoramic views.
 Then, explore a small part of the Plateau district, perhaps visiting Place de l'Indépendance.
 Enjoy dinner in Almadies or Plateau.

 Quick Highlights